pedrolbacelar/pedrolbacelar.github.io/README.md

 <details>
   <summary>📚 Create your own library and upload it into PyPi</summary>
-# Creating a Library and deploying it into PyPi

 ## Creating a Library
 In your environment, make sure you have pip installed wheel, setuptools and twine.
 We will need them for later to build our Python library.